-19 Workplace Communication Statistics for 2022
+19 Workplace Communication Statistics in 2023

 With our ever-changing modern work environment, employees worldwide need more effective communication processes – in small and large organizations alike.
 This is partly due to the new context of remote and cross-cultural work.

 These days, an increasing number of businesses have gained a deeper understanding of this.
 As a result, many companies are eager to improve their internal communication processes.